DeltaProducts/OpenHardwareAPIs/README.md

 OpenHardwareAPIs - A set of Python APIs to control bare-metal switches fan,led,power,temperature sensors e.t.c.

 ## Synopsis
-These APIs are written in python implemented by using ctypes to interface with C Language APIs provided by ONLP libraries.
+These APIs are developed in python implemented by using ctypes module, to interface with C Language APIs which are provided by ONLP libraries.

 ## Tests

-      The following test sample uses the APIs to access the fan properties and control the fan's rpm.
+      The following test sample uses the APIs developed to access the fan properties and control the fan's rpm.
 ```
 import libonlp
 fans = libonlp.get_fans()